SiLab-Bonn/Embedded-System-Lab/docs/source/afe.rst

   * **INJ** output signal (**GPIO5**, from Rpi to AFE module) that triggers the injection signal and resets the comparator latch
   * **HIT** input signal (**GPIO4**, from AFE module to Rpi) for reading the digital hit output

+A typical charge injection and digital read-out cycle would look like this:

+1. Set **INJ** to '0' to reset the **HIT** output of the digital logic (and TOT counter, if implemented).
+2. Set threshold, injection level (and shaping constant) as required.
+3. Set **INJ** to '1' to trigger the injection of a negative charge signal.
+Add a small delay (~100 us) to allow the signal to propagate through the circuit.
+4. Check the state of the **HIT** signal.
+If a high level of the **HIT** is detected store the information.
+If the (optional) TOT signal is to be acquired, wait approx. another 100 µs (the maximum detectable pulse width) to allow the counter to stop before being read-out.
+5. Set **INJ** back to low to reset the **HIT** signal and the TOT counter.
+6. Since the CSA also responds to positive charge injection (**INJ** going low), wait for ~ 200 µs to allow the circuit to settle before triggering the next injection.

 Data Acquisition and Analysis Methods
 =====================================